 Notice, he didn’t tell Isaac to undo what he had already done.
 God spoke a blessing over him right there, in the land of the Philistines.

-Isaac could have continued to go to Egypt.
+Isaac could have continued going to Egypt.
 After all, he was all packed.
 He had already made plans.
 He had set his course.

 It didn’t make sense to him, to stay in Gerar, but he did it anyway.

 Isaac had plans, but he was willing to let God change them.